 Agreements cover a wide range of issues including pay, working time, health and safety, grievance and disciplinary procedures, bonuses and sick pay.

 Workplace representation in Malta is primarily through the union.
-The Employment and Industrial Relations Act (EIRA 2002), the key piece of industrial relations legislation specifically states that, “employee representative … means the recognised union representative” (recognised means that the employer negotiates with the union).
+The Employment and Industrial Relations Act (EIRA 2002), the key piece of industrial relations legislation, specifically states that, “employee representative … means the recognised union representative” (recognised means that the employer negotiates with the union).
 Only where there are no unions present does the legislation provide for an alternative.
 EIRA 2002 states that that in the case of non-unionised employees, [employee representative] shall mean such representative duly elected from amongst the non-unionised employees, by means of a secret ballot called for such purpose by the director [of the government agency responsible for industrial relations].”

 This addition is in large part to meet the requirements of EU directives covering the provision of a general framework for information and consultation, as well as information and consultation in cases of redundancy and business transfer.
 In all three cases, arrangements have been made to allow non-unionised employees to be represented.
 There is no detailed information on the extent to which these arrangements have been used, although it seems that the take up has been very limited.

 The starting point for most representation through the union is that the union should be recognised, in other words that the employer should be willing to negotiate with the union.
 This was previously a practical question of the strength of the union and the attitude of the employer, with employers normally willing to recognise a union, if it could show that a majority of the workforce were union members.
 In addition, the Department of Industrial and Employment Relations (a government body) was sometimes involved when recognition was disputed between unions.
-However, since December 2016, when the Recognition of Trade Unions Regulations came into force, trade union recognition has been regulated by law.[1]
+However, since December 2016, when the Recognition of Trade Unions Regulations came into force, trade union recognition has been regulated by law.
+39

-The details of these new rules are set out in the section of collective bargaining.
+The details of these new rules are set out in the section on collective bargaining.
 However, in broad terms where a union can show that more than 50% of the employees of an organisation are its members the employer must recognise it.
 In some cases, there is a further ballot of union members.
 But this is only when there are two unions involved, either where an existing recognised union is challenged by another, or where two unions can both show they have more than 50% of the employees in membership – possible where employees are members of more than one union.
-In these cases a ballot of union members decides which union has recognition.
+In these cases, a ballot of union members decides which union has recognition.

 In two specific instances, covering collective redundancies and business transfers, the union has a role even if it is not recognised.
 Here the EIRA 2002 legislation states that the employer has a duty to inform and consult the “employees’ representatives”.
 If the union is recognised, then it is informed and consulted.
 If there are union members but no recognition, then the union represents unionised employees.
 Non-union employees elect their representative in a secret ballot.

-In the more general area of information and consultation, where structures need to be permanent rather than linked to a specific occurrence – such as redundancy or transfer – legislation, introduced in 2006, has provided for additional structures.
+In the more general area of information and consultation, where structures need to be permanent rather than linked to a specific occurrence (such as redundancy or transfer), legislation, introduced in 2006, has provided for additional structures.
 (These structures are subject to an employment threshold – see below.)

 Unionised employees, where the union is recognised, are represented by their union in terms of their information and consultation rights.
 But, if there are categories of workers who are not represented by the recognised union or unions, they elect their own representatives who, together with the union representatives, enjoy general information and consultation rights.
 The same rules apply if there are no unions in the company at all.